ese3500/final-project-yanfu-srikrishna/README.md

 HRS 04 - We shall use an ESP32 for interfacing with the Blynk app, thereby enabling wireless control of the vehicle via phone.

+We were able to get this done successfully.
+We utilized an ESP32 and UART protocol for wireless communication via the Blynk app, thus allowing for control of the vehicle via the app.

 HRS 05 - We shall utilize a 128x160 LCD screen to display a radar indicating the ultrasonic sensor's sweep.
 The display will interface with the corresponding ATMEGA328PB through the SPI protocol.

+We were able to successfully complete this.
+A second ATMEGA328PB was necessary to utilize printing to the data visualizer in addition to using the LCD screen.

 ### 4. Conclusion